Expected workload and field education component

 What is the benefit of the hybrid MSW format?

 We offer a program that supports independent learning combined with collaborative application.
-Online coursework prepares students for further content exploration and synthesis during the in-person, weekend classes.
+Online coursework prepares students for further content exploration and synthesis during the in-person, weekend class.
 The ability to lead both direct and indirect client-centered interventions is crucial to success in social work settings, making the student-to-student activities an invaluable learning experience.

 Program options and locations